-Saint Mary's College is a Catholic, residential, women's college in the liberal arts tradition.
-A pioneer in the education of women, the College is an academic community where women develop their talents and prepare to make a difference in the world.
-Founded by the Sisters of the Holy Cross in 1844, Saint Mary's promotes a life of intellectual vigor, aesthetic appreciation, religious sensibility, and social responsibility.
-All members of the College remain faithful to this mission and continually assess their response to the complex needs and challenges of the contemporary world.
+A pioneer in the education of women, the College fosters an inclusive, academic community where students discover and develop their talents as they prepare to make a difference in the world.
+All members of the College contribute to this mission in their response to the complex needs and challenges of contemporary life.